INSURANCE CLAIM SOLUTIONS

 The period during which the insurer can incur liability under the terms of the policy.

 A document detailing the terms and conditions applicable to an insurance contract and constituting legal evidence of the agreement to insure.
 It is issued by an insurer or his representative for the first period of risk.
-On renewal a new policy may well not be issued although the same conditions would apply, and the current wording would be evidence by the renewal receipt.
+On renewal, a new policy may well not be issued although the same conditions would apply, and the current wording would be evidenced by the renewal receipt.

 The person in whose name the policy is issued. ( See also insured and assured).

-The consideration paid for a contract of insurance.
+The consideration (or a fee) paid for a contract of insurance.